-To determine whether there was a sufficient volume of sales of flanges in the home market to serve as a viable basis for calculating NV (i.e., the aggregate volume of home market sales of the foreign like product is equal to or greater than five percent of the aggregate volume of U.S. sales), we compared the respondent's volume of home-market sales of foreign like product to its volume of U.S. sales of the subject merchandise during the POR.31 Based on this comparison, we determined that ULMA had a viable home market during the POR.32
+In order to determine whether there is a sufficient volume of sales in the home market to serve as a viable basis for calculating NV, i.e., the aggregate volume of home market sales of the foreign like product is equal to or greater than five percent of the aggregate volume of U.S. sales, we normally compare the respondent's volume of home market sales of the foreign like product to the volume of U.S. sales of the subject merchandise, in accordance with sections 773(a)(1)(A) and (B) of the Act.
+If we determine that the home market is not viable, we may, if appropriate, use a respondent's sales of the foreign like product to a third-country market as the basis for comparison market sales in accordance with section 773(a)(1)(C) of the Act and 19 CFR 351.404.